gopale/TrainingWithLarisa_15-Apr-2019/readme.md

 <BR>

-## How to import the RAML solution into Anypoint Design Center?
+## How to import the solution project .jar file into Studio?

 - Down the .jar file from appropriate day's folder